PRACTICAL KNOWLEDGE IN 17 MODULES & 3 AREAS OF COMPETENCE

 If your certificate has been lost, you can contact the certification body that took your exam or the iSAQB.
 Generally, you can request a copy of your certificate within 10 years after the date of the exam.

-Is it possible to take part in the Advanced Level training without existing certification?
+Is it possible to attend Advanced Level training courses without an existing CPSA Foundation Level certification and earn credit points for it?

 May I call myself “Software Architect” after passing the exam?